How to Work Two Jobs at Once (And Not Go Crazy!)

 I am not claiming to be an expert in this matter, but I've been known to work two or even three jobs at the same time.
 It is not always fun, but sometimes it is necessary.

-Are you already working full-time job, but not making ends meet?
+Are you already working a full-time job but not making ends meet?
 The first thing you need to consider is whether you are allowed to do more work.